wsummerhill/FrostBitten/README.md

 4. Create the config file **myTest.exe.config** <br />

-5. Run the executable created in Step 1 which should launch your shellcode
+5. Run the executable created in Step 1 which should launch your shellcode <br />
+`.\myTest.exe`

 ### Lessons Learned